Shootout at Alair: Critical reviews

 On 29 December 2020, Pakaao rated the web series with 8/10 stars.
 With a review that Shootout at Alair is a good watch portraying the police force and their never-ending spirit to protect people.
 It also showcases how police officers maintain a balance between their professional & personal lives alongside everyday challenges.
 Displaying a complete picturization of their personal lives that includes their family that forms the core of the series.
 The performance of all the actors in the series is worthy of applause.
 The cinematography, rustic locations, and music by Naresh Kumaran are just right, and feel good throughout the series.

-123telugu gave 3.25/5 stars to the series.
-Stating that it is an intense series based on true events.
-Anyway, the first few episodes were not that good, the following episodes got the viewers pinned with narration and carry on with the same feeling till the end.
-The series is a true tribute to all the sincere cops who lost their lives in countering the terrorists.
-Showing appreciation for Anand Ranga in bringing up such a sensitive and crucial concept once again.
-Actors like Srikanth, Teja Kakumanu & Prakash Raj did a fine job while Nandini Rai and Gayathri Gupta's performance were decent.
+123telugu gave 3.25/5 stars to the series, stating that while the first few episodes fell short, later episodes pulled viewers into the story.
+They described series as a true tribute to all the sincere cops who lost their lives countering the terrorists, showing appreciation for Anand Ranga in bringing up such a sensitive and crucial concept once again.
+Actors like Srikanth, Teja Kakumanu & Prakash Raj did a fine job, while Nandini Rai and Gayathri Gupta's performance were decent.

 On 26 December 2020, Binged criticized Shootout at Alair by giving 5.5/10 stars.
 Pointing out an issue with the direction of the web series.
 They stated that the way a particular scene is set, and what happens within the scene is utterly mundane, boring and repetitive.
 Although, highlights of the web series were the mid-season episodes, that displayed police bravery and presents the overall story.
 On the other hand, a few drawbacks were the opening of a few episodes that seemed rushed, but the ending is precise and the narrative becomes quite understandable.